-The PHA will enter into a repayment agreement in accordance with the PHA's repayment agreement policy (see Chapter 16).
+The PHA will enter into a repayment agreement in accordance with the procedures found in Chapter 16 of this plan.

 Long-Term Hardship

 If the PHA determines that the financial hardship is long-term, the PHA must exempt the family from the minimum rent requirement for so long as the hardship continues.
 The exemption will apply from the first of the month following the family's request until the end of the qualifying hardship.
 When the financial hardship has been determined to be long-term, the family is not required to repay the minimum rent.